 While such optimism may be rationally founded, the size of the challenge facing researchers is immense.
-We might know a lot more about what makes our bodies work and what also makes our bodies go wrong, but we still do not have either a cure or a prevention for many of the most common health conditions affecting us.
+We know a lot more about what makes our bodies work and what also makes our bodies go wrong.
+However, we still do not have either a cure or a prevention for many of the most common health conditions.

 The data remains unambiguous.
 In 2017, there were an estimated 1.7 million cases of cancer diagnosed in the U.S., with approximately 600,000 cancer deaths.
 Cancer and heart disease collectively kill more than 1.2 million people in the United States a year, and the mortality rate of neurodegenerative conditions such as Alzheimer’s continues to rise as life expectancy increases.

 It’s not for a lack of will.
 Everyone agrees on the need to find cures for conditions that have long eluded us.
-Almost everyone has contributed in some shape or form at some point in time, whether through participation in charity events or professional philanthropy.
+Almost everyone has contributed in some shape or form at some point in time.
+This participation can include charity events or professional philanthropy.

 Take billionaire Bill Gates, who put serious cash behind the race to develop innovative new treatments for Alzheimer’s.
 Gate’s first-hand experience of his father suffering with Alzheimer’s makes his investment a particularly personal one.
 All of us are affected by genetic conditions in some way or other.

-Just as the success of Human Genome Project required the support of governments worldwide, the move toward more precise medicine is seeing similar levels of commitment from government agencies, private entities and non-profits in the United States and abroad.
+In addition, the success of Human Genome Project requires the support of governments worldwide.
+The move toward more precise medicine is seeing similar levels of commitment.
+This commitment is coming from government agencies, private entities and non-profits in the United States and abroad.

 While it remains early days, the collective effort has been having an impact.
 Since then President Obama launched the Precision Medicine Initiative (PMI) to Congress during his State of the Union speech in 2015, the adoption of innovative, experimental treatments has picked up pace.